criminaljustis/criminaljustis.github.io/content/posts/20250121-Starting-A-Journal.md

 One of the things I've "joked about" when I justify making a blog post or when I do much of any sort of writing has been "to find my voice".
 When I talk, I _personally_ tend to like how I sound.
 That said, I am bad at having things to say that I think are "important."
 This year, I have decided to change all of that with the Practice of Writing Down Dumb Shit.
 That's right, I started a Journal.

 I'm not doing any of these specific journal types or taking pictures and pasting them in, or really any of the things that make journals more artful and expressive.
-I am literally attempting to fill exactly One Page most days about mostlt nothing.
+I am literally attempting to fill exactly One Page most days about mostly nothing.
 No more than One page either.
-I want to specificaly attempt to keep it as easy as possible on my at this point in time.
+I want to attempt to keep it as easy as possible on myself at this point in time.

 Why?